mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-pix.en.md

 >
 > h2
 >
-> Instantiate brick
+> Instantiate Brick

-With the container created and our SDK JS installed, the next step is to instantiate the brick builder, which will allow generating the brick.
-To create the brick instance, insert the code below after the previous step.
+With the container created and our SDK JS installed, the next step is to instantiate the Brick builder, which will allow generating the Brick.
+To create the Brick instance, insert the code below after the previous step.

 ```javascript
 const bricksBuilder = mp.bricks();